reagent-project/reagent-cookbook/droppable/README.md

 (defn home-render []
   [:div
    [:h2 "Home Page"]
-   [:div "Woot!
-You are starting a reagent application."]

 ;; ATTENTION \/
    [:div "The total number of drops has been: " [:span#total-drops (get-state :drops) ]]